denten-books/plain-text/1-metaphor.md

 simulates pages to ease the cognitive burden of transitioning from paper to pixel.
 Instead of issuing unfamiliar commands to the computer to turn the page, readers perform the more habituated motion of swiping across the screen.
-The gliding motion enacts a kinetic metaphor, transposing properties of paper to glass.
+The gliding motion enacts a kinetic analogy---a type of a metaphor---transposing properties of paper to glass.

 The interface metaphor similarly exchanges one referent for another.
 Simulation should, by definition, "assume a form resembling that of something